Members are invited to provide verbal updates, if any, in respect of the following bodies:

 e) Planning Advisory Panel – Chair, Councillor Matthew Dormer.

-The following updates were provided in respect of the work of the Executive Advisory Panels and other groups:
+The following updates were provided in respect of the Executive Advisory Panels and other bodies:

-a) Climate Change Working Group – Chair, Councillor Anthony Lovell
+a) Climate Change Cross Party Working Group – Chair, Councillor Anthony Lovell

-b) Constitutional Review Working Party – Chair, Councillor Matthew Dormer
+b) Constitutional Review Working Group – Chair, Councillor Matthew Dormer

 c) Corporate Parenting Board – Council Representative, Councillor Nyear Nazir